 In an effort to improve the quality of service delivery in the public service, the Civil Service Institute trained 2,572 civil servants in computers applications, English language, human resource management and admin/finance management.
-The number of staff trained represents 89 percent of the target number of 2,879.
-Out of the 2,572 trainees, 1,488 were from the central Government and 1,084 from the provincial administrations.
-Women represented 30 per cent of the participants."
+The number of staff trained represents 89 percent of

 Source: United Nations report, General Assembly Security Council, 'The situation in Afghanistan and its implications for international peace and security' pp.18-20 (3 March 2017).
-Available at: https://digitallibrary.un.org/record/861589/files/A_71_826-EN.pdf
+Available at: https://digitallibrary.un.org/record/861589/files/A 71 826-EN.pdf